WebOfTrust/keri/docs/Q-and-A-Security.md

 *An escrow cache of unverified out-of-order event provides an opportunity for malicious attackers to send forged event that may fill up the cache as a type of denial of service attack.
 For this reason escrow caches are typically FIFO (first-in-first-out) where older events are flushed to make room for newer events.
 [Paragraph 11.3.1]((https://github.com/SmithSamuelM/Papers/blob/master/whitepapers/KERI_WP_2.x.web.pdf))*\
 *Question: how does FIFO prevent effective DOS attacks?*

-By loadbalancing the incoming messages.
-If you dont have any loadbalancing, the messages are going to be processed First In First Out.
-Only when an attacker has full bandwith available to overload the buffer, they could frustrate the process to get honest messages in.
+By load-balancing the incoming messages.
+If you don't have any load-balancing, the messages are going to be processed First In First Out.
+Only when an attacker has full bandwidth available to overload the buffer, they could frustrate the process to get honest messages in.
 As soon as you’re able to balance the receipt of messages in the buffer, you’ll be able to get the right messages (from honest senders) through.
 (*@henkvancann*)